zeromq/czmq/README.md

         zpoller_destroy (zpoller_t **self_p);

     //  Add a reader to be polled.
 Returns 0 if OK, -1 on failure.
 The reader may
     //  be a libzmq void * socket, a zsock_t instance, or a zactor_t instance.
     CZMQ_EXPORT int
         zpoller_add (zpoller_t *self, void *reader);

     //  Remove a reader from the poller; returns 0 if OK, -1 on failure.
 The
     //  reader may be a libzmq void * socket, a zsock_t instance, or a zactor_t
     //  instance.
     CZMQ_EXPORT int
         zpoller_remove (zpoller_t *self, void *reader);

     //  Poll the registered readers for I/O, return first reader that has input.
     //  The reader will be a libzmq void * socket, or a zsock_t or zactor_t
     //  instance as specified in zpoller_new/zpoller_add.
 The timeout should be
     //  zero or greater, or -1 to wait indefinitely.
 Socket priority is defined
     //  by their order in the poll list.
 If you need a balanced poll, use the low
     //  level zmq_poll method directly.
 If the poll call was interrupted (SIGINT),
     //  or the ZMQ context was destroyed, or the timeout expired, returns NULL.
     //  You can test the actual exit condition by calling zpoller_expired () and
     //  zpoller_terminated ().
 The timeout is in msec.
     CZMQ_EXPORT void *
         zpoller_wait (zpoller_t *self, int timeout);

     //  Return true if the last zpoller_wait () call ended because the timeout
     //  expired, without any error.
     CZMQ_EXPORT bool
         zpoller_expired (zpoller_t *self);

     //  Return true if the last zpoller_wait () call ended because the process
     //  was interrupted, or the parent context was destroyed.
     CZMQ_EXPORT bool
         zpoller_terminated (zpoller_t *self);

     //  Ignore zsys_interrupted flag in this poller.
 By default, a zpoller_wait will
     //  return immediately if detects zsys_interrupted is set to something other than
     //  zero.
 Calling zpoller_ignore_interrupts will supress this behavior.
     CZMQ_EXPORT void
-        zpoller_ignore_interrupts(zpoller_t *self);
+        zpoller_ignore_interrupts (zpoller_t *self);

-    //  Self test of this class
+    //  Self test of this class.
     CZMQ_EXPORT void
         zpoller_test (bool verbose);